hammerlab/idiogrammatik/DOCUMENTATION.md

 #### Short Introduction

-After loading idiogrammatik.js and [d3.js](http://d3js.org/), you'll want to load the cytoband data asynchronously, then call a configured karyogram chart on the selection where you'd like to render the chart.
+After loading idiogrammatik.js and [d3.js](http://d3js.org/), you'll want to load chromosome & band data, then call a configured karyogram chart on the selection where you'd like to render the chart.
 From there you can further extend and customize the karyogram.
 A minimal example follows.

 ```javascript